Augusto11CB/Computer-Science-Concepts-Techniques-Technologies/Programming-Paradigms/Object-Oriented-Concepts.md

 >
 > \-Booch, G. et al. Object-Oriented Analysis and Design with Applications

+- **encapsulation serves to separate the contractual interface of an abstraction and its implementation.**

  #### Implementation of a Class - Definition
  > The implementation of a class comprises the representation of the abstraction as well as the mechanisms that achieve the desired behavior.
  >